-Unsurprisingly, AI systems for psychometric tracking are now employed by, for instance, social media companies and consultant firms (see the Cambridge Analytica scandal) to segment website users into personality groups for tailored advertising and messaging (Hinds & Joinson, 2019).
-Indeed, IBM offers a program ("IBM Watson Personality Insights") to private individuals for predicting website users' "personality, needs, and values" based on social media data for highly targeted messaging.
-How should we conceptualize what all these AI systems are doing in their psychometric or simple algorithmic tracking?
+Unsurprisingly, AI systems for psychometric tracking4 are now employed by, for instance, social media companies and consultant firms (see the Cambridge Analytica scandal) to segment website users into personality groups for tailored advertising and messaging (Hinds and Joinson 2019).
+Indeed, IBM offers a program ('IBM Watson Personality Insights') to private individuals for predicting website users' 'personality, needs, and values' based on social media data for highly targeted messaging.5 How should we conceptualize what all these AI systems are doing in their psychometric or simple algorithmic tracking?

-3. From preference and trait ascriptions to mindreading
+3. From Preference and Trait Ascriptions to Mindreading

 It might be suggested that even if algorithmic tracking involved computer systems that ascribe preferences, interests, and personality traits to website users in much the same way as we humans do it, this would still not mean that algorithmic tracking also involves mindreading.
-For it isn't obvious that, even in humans, ascriptions of preferences and personality traits qualify as genuine instances of mindreading: Some researchers hold that trait attributions don't involve any mental state attributions, but just behavior reading (Malle et al., 2001; Andrews, 2012).
+For it isn't obvious that, even in humans, ascriptions of preferences and personality traits qualify as genuine instances of mindreading: Some researchers hold that trait attributions don't involve any mental state attributions, but just behavior reading (Malle, Moses, and Baldwin 2001; Andrews 2012).

-However, while work on mindreading has traditionally focused primarily and mostly on ascriptions of (false) beliefs (Phillips & Norby, 2019), many other mental state ascriptions are now recognized as instances of mindreading too.
-They include attributions of desires, perceptions, knowledge, stereotypes, and, importantly, preferences and personality traits (Spaulding, 2020).
+However, while work on mindreading has traditionally focused primarily and mostly on ascriptions of (false) beliefs (Phillips and Norby 2019), many other mental state ascriptions are now recognized as instances of mindreading too.
+They include attributions of desires, perceptions, knowledge, stereotypes, and, importantly, preferences and personality traits (Spaulding 2020).

-The inclusion of preference and trait ascriptions is supported (inter alia) by neuroscientific evidence that, in humans, representations of traits and mental states have a shared neural basis (Thornton & Mitchell, 2018), and by considerations suggesting that they often involve implicit mental state attributions.
+The inclusion of preference and trait ascriptions is supported (inter alia) by neuroscientific evidence that, in humans, representations of traits and mental states have a shared neural basis (Thornton and Mitchell 2017), and by considerations suggesting that they often involve implicit mental state attributions.
 Spaulding (2020) notes that when we ascribe to, say, an elderly woman the trait of being nurturing, we aren't merely drawing an inference about her behavior that she will, for example, buy gifts for her grandchildren.
 After all, one can do so resentfully.
 Rather, we predict that she will buy gifts because we assume she cares about the children, and wants them to see that she loves them.
 In such cases, our trait inferences involve mindreading, Spaulding holds, because they imply certain implicit attributions of mental states (emotions, desires, etc.).

 I will endorse this view here: trait and preference ascriptions with underlying implicit mental state ascriptions are proper instances of mindreading.
-The notion of 'implicit mental state ascription' here differs from the one used in the psychological literature on "implicit mindreading" (Low & Perner, 2012).
-In that literature, implicit mindreading is an early developing, largely non-conceptual, non-verbal, and automatic capacity to understand mental states that is measured indirectly via, for instance, eye gaze tracking (ibid).
+My notion of 'implicit mental state ascription' thus differs from the one used in the psychological literature on 'implicit mindreading' (Low and Perner 2012).
+In that literature, implicit mindreading is an early developing, largely non-conceptual, nonverbal, and automatic capacity to understand mental states that is measured indirectly via, for instance, eye gaze tracking (ibid).
 I will here set this kind of cognition aside and will use the phrase 'implicit mental state ascription that underlies trait ascriptions' simply to mean 'mental state ascription that underlies or is presupposed by, but isn't consciously represented in, trait ascriptions'.
 The above example of the elderly woman illustrates what is meant.